top of page

 Roxane Dinkin, PhD

 Welcome to my website!
-The website was created* to tell you about my current project working with the 1967 cIass of Isidore Newman School in New Orleans.
-I'll be sending out monthly newsletters about the project.
+I created this website to celebrate the creativity of the1967 cIass of Isidore Newman School in New Orleans.
 Newsletter #1 tells you how the project got started back in 1967 when I interviewed four artists in our class.
 It features the work of Seattle artist Valerie Schurman.
+Fifteen more newsletters follow, each documenting the professional and creative accomplishments of our Newman classmates.

 I was at Newman School for just one year.
 I was admitted in my senior year along with four other new students.
 It wasn't the easiest transition, joining a group of 66 students, many of whom had been together since kindergarten and attending each others' birthday parties.
 But Newman took me in.
 I felt valued at Newman, and I made lifelong friends.